Main field(s) of study and in-depth level:

 explain basic concepts and critically assess the relative strengths and weaknesses of fundamental approaches in computational biology

-Structural biology of the cell: Macromolecular structure and function in transcription, translation, folding and other fields of cell biology.
+Structural biology of the cell: Macromolecular structure and function in translation, folding and other fields of cell biology.
 The folding process and structural background to the dynamics of macromolecules.

 Instruction is provided in the form of lectures, computer exercises, laboratory sessions, seminars and projects.
 Participation in computer exercises, laboratory sessions, seminars and project are compulsory.